-Related parties Relationship 2021 USD 2020 USD Loan to related parties (non-current) ACWA Power Dzhankeldy Wind LLC ACWA Power Bash Wind LLC Subsidiary Subsidiary 461,809 461,809 461,809 461,809 923,618 923,618
+Related parties Relationship 2022 USD 2021 USD Loan to related parties ACWA Power Dzhankeldy Wind LLC ACWA Power Bash Wind LLC ACWA Power Wind Karatau LLC Subsidiary Subsidiary Subsidiary 461,809 461,809 210,000 461,809 461,809 1,133,618 923,618

-The amount represents loan provided by the Company to ACWA Power Dzhankeldy Wind LLC and ACWA Power Bash Wind LLC ("Subsidiaries") with respect to funding commitments.
+The amount represents loan provided by the Company to ACWA Power Dzhankeldy Wind LLC, ACWA Power Bash Wind LLC and ACWA Power Wind Karatau LLC ("Subsidiaries") with respect to funding commitments.
 The transfer of funds has been made directly by a related party (see below 'Loan from a related party'), however the transfer has been structured through the Company and accordingly a corresponding loan to the subsidiaries has been recognised.